 During World War II, German forces razed more than 80% of Warsaw.
-After Soviet troops took over, much of the city was rebuilt in the with communist style: fast, cheap, and big.
+After Soviet troops took over, much of the city was rebuilt in the communist-style: fast, cheap, and big.
 They built apartment blocks, wide avenues, and heavy grey buildings.
 It was communist ideology in architectural form.

-But when it came to the historic district of Warsaw — the Old Town and a long connecting section called the Royal Route — they decided not just to rebuilt, but to restore.
-Builders would use the same stones, and use special kilns to make special bricks to preserve its authenticity.
+But when it came to the historic district of Warsaw — the Old Town and a long connecting section called the Royal Route — they decided not just to rebuild, but to restore.
+Builders would use the same stones and use special kilns to make special bricks to preserve its authenticity.
 After six years of reconstruction, the new Old Town was opened.
 Poles were ecstatic to have it back.
 Even in the West, it was seen as a triumph of the human spirit.

 But here’s the thing: Warsaw’s historic Old Town is not a replica of the original.
 It’s a re-imagining.
-An historic city that never really was.
+A historic city that never really was.

 Despite the push for authenticity, it turned out that the major inspiration for the rebuilding of the city were the paintings of an 18th Century Italian artist named Bernardo Bellotto.
 Bellotto was a “vedutista,” one who specialized in the Venetian style of painting in which cityscapes are depicted realistically, with their details and documented precisely.

 But Bellotto had a tendency to make “improvements” on the cities he painted, relying as much on his artistic license as what he actually observed.
 The paintings from the 18th Century were never meant to match reality — they were supposed to be better than reality.